 I teach English III, AP Language and Composition, and English EOC Enrichment.
-I am a junior class sponsor and prom coordinator.
-I also coach UIL Ready Writing.
+I am the National Honor Society adviser, a junior class sponsor, and I also coach UIL Ready Writing.

 Below are the google classroom codes for each class period.

 Please join the appropriate google class for your period.
 We will utilize google classroom at various times, so you must be in the correct class.

 We will begin our survey of American Literature by looking at Native American Origin Legends/ Myths.
 We will move on to the Puritans in America and discuss the Salem Witch Trials of 1692 as we begin reading the play, The Crucible.
 We will expand our vocabulary by learning the meaning of new words that we come across in our readings of American Literature.
 We will start with our warm-ups every day.
 We will begin by learning some tricks of correct grammar.
 Then we will be finding and fixing common errors in real life.
 We will start working on analogies, too.
 Each student must keep up with these daily.
 There will not be a good time to try to get them all later.
 The warm-ups are turned in for a test grade the last week of the grading period.

 AP English Language and Composition Expectations: (1st Grading Period)